 Our medical negligence claims team is available right now to discuss the specifics of your compensation claim for medical negligence.
 There’s no obligation to proceed with our panel of solicitors.
 We simply aim to give you the resources to make an informed decision.
 Free legal advice is invaluable when proving medical negligence claims, so why not give us a call?

-We’ve covered many different factors of making a claim in this article.
 If you’re ready to start a claim for medical negligence, it’s easy to get in touch.
 Please feel free to:

 - Call us on 0161 696 9685

-- Fill out a callback form at Advice.co.uk
+- Fill out our website contact form

 - Speak to a member of our team at our ‘live support’ option, bottom right

 If you’d like to know more about making a medical negligence claim after a dental procedure, you can read our guide to dental negligence claims.

 Read our guide on claiming for medical negligence resulting in death for information on claiming for a wrongful death caused by a breach of a medical professional’s duty of care.